NoahZhang/EazyAOP/README.md

-# EazyProbe
+# EazyAOP

-  EazyProbe is a probe for linux server and process monitor base on Axon.
+  EazyAOP is a simple AOP implementation for Javascript.

-## Installation
+## API

-    $ npm install eazyprobe